The 2017 class has filled.

 Want to find mushrooms, follow cougar tracks and watch wild salmon spawn?
 Join a team of experienced nature educators to explore some of the region’s most spectacular places during Metro’s It’s Our Nature year-long field trip series.

-It’s Our Nature is limited to 18 adults (ages 18 and over) who can commit to attending the majority of classes.
-Additionally, they must be willing and able to learn outdoors – in all weather conditions and in a variety of terrain.
-Applications are reviewed on a first-come, first-served basis, and applicants are assessed on their level of interest and ability to commit to the program.
-No deposit is required.
-Tuition of $300 is due upon acceptance into the program to reserve your spot.
+It’s Our Nature is limited to 18 adults (ages 18 and older) who can commit to attending the majority of classes.
+You must be willing and able to learn outdoors in all weather conditions and in a variety of terrain.
+Many program sites do not have running water, shelters or restroom facilities.

-Meet the naturalists
+Meet the nature educators

 It’s Our Nature is taught by veteran Metro educators.
 By sharing their expertise about the region, these experts create a community of learners and nature enthusiasts who in turn can show others how to be careful stewards of the land and its inhabitants.

 - Punneh Abdolhosseini has been teaching outdoors since 2011.
 Her background is in understanding the relationships that different cultures have with nature.
 She appreciates all things in nature but especially enjoys birds, plants and geology.

 - Ashley Conley has been teaching outdoors in Portland since 2004.
 Astronomy, insects, birds and tracking are just some of her many passions in the natural world.

 - Dan Daly is a Level III tracker with a background in geology, bird language and wilderness skills.
 He is passionate about salmon ecology and enjoys exploring the layers of interconnection between people and nature.